AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/funbox4.md

  1. **Php Reverse Shell**<br><br>

-     In order for us to gain access to the
+     In order for us to gain access in to the webserver we will be using php-reverse-shell to create a backdoor.
+If you're not sure where to find this file try using the command "locate php-reverse-shell" and it should pop up.

      ![step5]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_43.png)
      ![step5]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_44.png)